 The Coastal Tasman Area lies between the Moutere River and the northern edge of the Waimea Plain.
 It includes Kina Peninsula and all the land inland to the upper boundary of the coastal catchments draining to the sea.
 The whole of the area is within the coastal environment and has strong rural and coastal characteristics.
 These characteristics include natural areas such as small areas of remnant coastal vegetation, streams and wetlands, natural features and landscape values.
-Much of the area has high productive land values.
-Inland areas in particular have less productive values.
-Where the productive values are is high, the land is quite fragmented, whereas the less productive land with less productive value is generally in larger lots, much of which is, or has recently been, in pine plantation.
+Much of the area has high productive value.
+Inland areas in particular have less productive value.
+Where the productive value is high, the land is quite fragmented, whereas the land with less productive value is generally in larger lots, much of which is, or has recently been, in pine plantation.

 Settlement patterns within the Coastal Tasman Area are varied.
 The urban settlements of Mapua/Ruby Bay and Tasman are within the Coastal Tasman Area, but are the subject of separate settlement policies in Chapter 6.
-A number of Rural Residential Zones Zone locations were created within the area in the 1990s, and these have been largely developed to the lot size standards set out in the Plan.
+A number of Rural Residential Zone locations were created within the area in the 1990s and these have been largely developed to the lot size standards set out in the Plan.

-The proximity of the Coastal Tasman Area to Nelson, Richmond and Motueka, and completed State highway improvements in the 1990s and future improvements programmed for the period to 2020 have resulted in pressure for further residential and rural residential development in this area.
+The proximity of the Coastal Tasman Area to Nelson, Richmond and Motueka, and completed state highway improvements have resulted in pressure for further residential and rural residential development in this area.